sandric/alt/README.md

 )
 ```

-This will toggle the `ivy` ktrl layer when Emacs is in foucs AND `ivy` is active
+This will toggle the `ivy` ktrl layer when Emacs is in focus AND `ivy` is active